Watch Out This Weekend…

 The Golem

-The golem, which featured in Jewish folklore long before the 16th century when the Prague story takes place, was a creature made out of clay and animated by magic.
-One was, according to the story created by Rabbi Judah Ben Bezalel, also known as Rabbi Loew, who was an actual historical figure in the 16th century and was a great scholar and spokesman for the Jewish Quarter in Prague at that time.
-In fact, you can look out for a statue of him on Marianske Namesti if you take our Charles Bridge Tour.
+The golem, which was featured in Jewish folklore long before the 16th century when the Prague story takes place, was a creature made out of clay and animated by magic.
+One was, according to the story, created by Rabbi Judah Ben Bezalel, also known as Rabbi Loew, who was an actual historical figure in the 16th century and was a great scholar and spokesman for the Jewish Quarter in Prague at that time.
+You can look out for a statue of him on Marianske Namesti.

-This is the Czech Republic’s equivalent of the vampire, and in fact it’s used now just as a translation of the English word (you can, for instance, buy copies of L J Smith’s Vampire Diaries series here, translated as ‘Upiri Deniky’), but the Czech version of the vampire legend is a little less appealing than the Edward Cullens or the Lestat de Lioncourts of modern literature.
+This is the Czech Republic’s equivalent of the vampire, and in fact, it’s used now just as a translation of the English word (you can, for instance, buy copies of L. J. Smith’s Vampire Diaries series here, translated as ‘Upíří Deníky’), but the Czech version of the vampire legend is a little less appealing than the Edward Cullens or the Lestat de Lioncourts of modern literature.
 Here, the upir was more a creature of instinct, nothing suave or charming about it.
 It was believed that anyone who was not buried with the correct rituals, or who had lived an ‘unclean’ life in some way, was in danger of becoming an upir.
-If, for instance, you had been suspected of being a witch or a heretic, people might watch your grave with a little wariness when you died, in case you came back, or even if you died with an unsettled grudge, it was possible you could rise again to try and even the scores from beyond the grave.
-Many of the Czech vampire stories, in fact, involve neighbours who had had a dispute, but one of the parties died.
-The dead man, however, can’t let the argument rest and returns, often to attack the neighbour’s cattle and therefore damage his livelihood.
+If, for instance, you had been suspected of being a witch or a heretic, people might watch your grave with a little wariness when you died, in case you came back.
+Even if you died with an unsettled grudge, it was possible you could rise again to try and even the scores from beyond the grave.
+Many of the Czech vampire stories involve neighbours who had a dispute, where one of the parties died.
+The dead man, however, can’t let the argument rest and returns, often to attack the neighbour’s cattle and therefore damages his livelihood.

-The upir was a blood drinker but in many versions of the story they could not stop, and would simply keep on drinking blood, human or animal, until they swelled up like a tick.
+The upir was a blood drinker but in many versions of the story, they could not stop, and would simply keep on drinking blood, human or animal, until they swelled up like a tick.
 Some stories claim the villagers tried to stake the upir or stab it with a sword, only to find it exploded in a shower of freshly drunk blood!
-The only way, in fact, to destroy an upir, was by fire, but this meant having to incapacitate the creature first, so in many cases the creature had to be hacked to pieces first before it could be set alight.
+The only way to destroy an upir, was by fire, but this meant having to incapacitate the creature first, and to do so, in many cases, the creature had to be hacked to pieces first before it could be set alight.

 The Fekst